-`As the students clean out their desks (and hopefully NOT find any living things in there) this Paper Airplane Competition is a great way to use all those leftover papers that have been stuffed in there since September.
+This next one works a bit better in class.
+As the students clean out their desks (and hopefully NOT find any living things in there) this Paper Airplane Competition is a great way to use all those leftover papers that have been stuffed in there since September.

 This example is just one of the ideas from our Pinterest Board to do this.

-This activity creatively encourages students to reflect on their year as a whole, and recognize their milestones and success.
+This next activity creatively encourages students to reflect on their year as a whole, and recognize their milestones and success.

 STEM activities are sure to engage students and these are some easy projects for younger grades.

-We celebrate you and all you’ve accomplished.
-So hang in there — the thunk and clunk of growing feet will soon fade down that hallway, and your room will be silent once more.
+So hang in there — the thunk and clunk of growing feet will head back down those school hallways at some point.

 And we’ll all feel just a bit more grateful for the hustle and bustle, and thrumming energy of a classroom full of learners.